-Topic 50 Travel Issued 01/28/19 Section 70 Special Travel Circumstances and Issues Page 4 of 9
+Topic 50 Travel Issued 07/29/19 Section 70 Special Travel Circumstances and Issues Page 4 of 9

 - 7.1.1.
 The term special need includes substantially atypical height and weight. - 7.1.2.
 A special need must be: - 7.1.2.1.
 Either, clearly visible and discernible; - 7.1.2.2.
 Or, - 7.1.2.2.1.
 Substantiated in writing by competent medical authority, and - 7.1.2.2.2.
 Be supported by a memorandum or similar document from the agency's HR department. - 7.2.
 Travel expenses related to special needs that may be reimbursed include those necessary to reasonably accommodate the employee and include, but are not limited to: - 7.2.1.
 Transportation and travel expenses incurred by a family member or other attendant who must travel with the traveler to make the trip possible. - 7.2.2.
 Specialized transportation to, from and/or at the temporary duty station. - 7.2.3.
 Specialized services provided by a common carrier to accommodate the special need. - 7.2.4.
 Costs for handling baggage that are a direct result of the special need. - 7.2.5.
 Renting and/or transporting a wheelchair or walker. - 7.2.6.
 Premium class accommodations, when necessary to accommodate the special need. - 7.2.7.
 Services of an attendant, when necessary to accommodate the special need. - 8.
 A traveler may use a privately owned vehicle for personal reasons even though air travel is the most appropriate method of transportation.
 However, travel reimbursements in such circumstances are limited to the equivalent of those that would have been approved had the trip been made by air. - 8.1.
 The air fare equivalent to be reimbursed is to be based upon the lowest coach fare that would have been available, given appropriate advance planning, for the destination and return. - 8.2.
-Meals and lodging reimbursements are limited to those, i.e., for the number of days, that would have been approved had air travel been used.
+Meals and lodging reimbursements are limited to those, i.e., for the number of days, that would have been approved had air travel been used. - 8.3.
+The reimbursement for parking, mileage, tolls, ferries, etc., is limited to the amount that would have been allowed for travel to and from airport terminals.

-Topic 50 Travel Issued 01/28/19 Section 70 Special Travel Circumstances and Issues Page 5 of 9
+Topic 50 Travel Issued 07/29/19 Section 70 Special Travel Circumstances and Issues Page 5 of 9